Three technological developments are overlapping to change the practice of medicine: big data, machine learning, and robotics.

 In other words, machine learning is not getting the program to follow a complex algorithm written by humans.
 It is having the computer write its own program based on its ability to examine, trial, and iterate at an amazing speed.
 And this is not just a fancy calculator.
 Although, humans are involved in creating the situation that allows the “machine” to learn, the improvements that occur happen at a pace and scale that only computers can achieve

-Machine learning is already being put to use in playfully creative applications like recipe design
+Machine learning is already being put to use in playfully creative applications like recipe design and games

 .
 But, more importantly, it is increasingly being used in fields like medicine